Winter Snow & Ice Management

 Snow Clearing & Sanding Priorities

-- Clear the residential bus stops and fire hydrants.
+- Bus stops and fire hydrants

 Although we try to avoid placing snow on sidewalks or private driveways, sometimes this is unavoidable.
 City lanes and alleys in residential areas are generally not plowed; we thank any residents for assistance in keeping these areas passable.